uzh-rpg/pampc_for_power_line/README.md

 # Overview

-We provide a comprehensive hybrid dataset for power line inspection that combines:
-- Synthetic data
-- Real-world data (overlaid with synthetic line structures)

-This dataset is specifically designed for training and evaluating the perception module of our autonomous inspection system.

 This repository contains the implementation of our IROS 2023 paper on autonomous power line inspection using drones.
 The project consists of two main components:

 1. **Perception Module** (This Repository)